kota65535/ansible-role-pyenv/README.md

 Role Variables
 --------------

-Here is the list of all variables and their default values:
+Here is the list of all variables and their default values.
 You can use 'x' for specifying the latest version.

 * `pyenv_path: "{{ ansible_env.HOME }}/.pyenv"`